 There’s a herd of cattle that grazes in the mountain meadow every once in a while.
 Because it is a wilderness area, the cattle are accustomed to defending themselves from predators.
 If there is any chance your dog may approach the cattle, your dog could be chased and injured.
 The cattle are massive and move surprising fast if they feel threatened.

-U.S. Forest Service statement: "Visitors to the Forest are required to display the Adventure Pass in their vehicles when using the forest for recreation purposes.
-These are available at all Forest Service District offices and a variety of vendors throughout southern California at a cost of $5 per day or $30 per year."
-You can buy an Adventure Pass at the Mount Laguna General Store, REI, etc.; it's a good way to support our leash-free National Forests.
+U.S. Forest Service statement: “Visitors to the Forest are required to display the Adventure Pass in their vehicles when using the forest for recreation purposes.
+These are available at all Forest Service District offices and a variety of vendors throughout southern California.”
+You can buy an Adventure Pass at the Mount Laguna General Store, REI, etc.; it’s a good way to support our leash-free National Forests.

 Please do not leave poop bags on the side of the trail, even if you intend to pick them up on your way out.
 It gives dogs and their owners a very bad reputation.
 No littering whatsoever; no orange peels, apple cores, etc.